 When happy, your guinea pig may hop in the air making a slick little movement known as popcorning.
-They jump straight up and down and then turn into approximately 90 degrees when on mid-air.
+They jump straight up and down and then turn approximately 90 degrees when in mid-air.

 They bite to Establish Dominance over each other

-A guinea pig will chew another’s fur or nibble other’s ears to establish dominance in their group.
+A guinea pig will chew another’s fur or nibble another’s ears to establish dominance in their group.